Skip to main content

 Establishing Liability

 Determining who is at fault in a wrongful death case requires in-depth knowledge of South Carolina’s laws.
-An attorney will meticulously investigate the circumstances of the death, gather evidence, and pinpoint the responsible parties.
+We will meticulously investigate the circumstances of the death, gather evidence, and pinpoint the responsible parties.

 Calculating Damages

 Wrongful death claims involve a wide range of potential damages, from medical expenses and funeral costs to loss of companionship and future earnings.
-A lawyer can help survivors understand and quantify these damages, ensuring they receive fair compensation.
+Our team can help survivors understand and quantify these damages, ensuring they receive fair compensation.

 Insurance companies often aim to settle for the least amount possible.
-Having a lawyer ensures that survivors have a strong advocate on their side, pushing for the maximum compensation they deserve.
+When you work with us, you’ll feel confident that you have a strong advocate on their side, pushing for the maximum compensation you deserve.

 Court Representation

-If a wrongful death case goes to trial, a lawyer will represent the family’s interests in court, presenting evidence and making legal arguments to bolster the case.
+If a wrongful death case goes to trial, we will represent your interests in court, presenting evidence and making legal arguments to bolster the case.

 In South Carolina, the statutes governing wrongful death claims specify who has the legal right to initiate a wrongful death lawsuit when a person dies due to the negligence or misconduct of another individual, entity, or organization.
 Here’s a breakdown of who can file for wrongful death in the state: